Quran-18:50 Surah Al-kahf English Translation,Transliteration and Tafsir(Tafseer).

 Transliteration:( Wa iz qulnaa lil malaaa'ikatis judoo li Aadama fasajadooo illaaa Ibleesa kaana minal jinni fafasaqa 'an amri Rabbih; afatattakhizoonahoo wa zurriyatahooo awliyaaa'a min doonee wa hum lakum 'aduww; bi'sa lizzaalimeena badalaa )

-50. And remember when We ordered angels to postrate (117), before Adam, then all prostrated save Iblees (Devil).
-He was of the jinn (118), and then he went out (119). of the command of his Lord. do you take him and his offspring's for friends (120). apart from Me?
-And they're your enemies what an evil exchange the unjust got (121).
+50. And remember when We said to the angels, "Prostrate to Adam," and they all prostrated except Iblis.
+He was of the jinn [118] and defied the command of his Lord.
+Will you then take him and his offspring [120] as allies apart from Me, while they are your enemies?
+What an evil substitute for the wrongdoers [121].
+(Kanzul Imaan Translation)

 Surah Al-Kahf Ayat 50 Tafsir (Commentry)